pingcap/docs-cn/statement-summary-tables.md

 - `SAMPLE_USER`: The users who execute SQL statements of this category.
 Only one user is taken.
 - `PLAN_DIGEST`: The digest of the execution plan.
 - `PLAN`: The original execution plan.
 If there are multiple statements, the plan of only one statement is taken.
+- `PLAN_CACHE_HITS`: The total number of times that SQL statements of this category hit the plan cache.
+- `PLAN_IN_CACHE`: Indicates whether the previous execution of SQL statements of this category hit the plan cache.

 Fields related to execution time: